 We consider all highly liquid investments with original maturities of ninety days or less to be cash equivalents.
-Cash and cash equivalents consist primarily of demand deposits, money market funds and short duration agency bonds and commercial paper as described above.
-There is no restricted cash on our consolidated balance sheet for the years ended December 31, 2020, and 2019.
+Cash and cash equivalents consist primarily of demand deposits, money market funds, and short-duration agency bonds and commercial paper as described above.
+There is no restricted cash on our consolidated balance sheets for the years ended December 31, 2021 and 2020.

-- (c) Inventories See Note 7
+- (c) Inventories Refer to Note 7

-- (d) Property and Equipment See Note 9
+- (d) Property and Equipment Refer to Note 9

-- (e) Goodwill and Other Intangible Assets See Note 11
+- (e) Goodwill and Other Intangible Assets Refer to Note 11

 - (f) Warranty Reserves

 We provide a standard twelve-month warranty on all instruments sold.
 We recognize the cost of instrument warranties in cost of product revenue at the time revenue is recognized based on the estimated cost to repair the instrument over its warranty period.
 Cost of product revenue reflects not only estimated warranty expense for instruments sold in the current period, but also any changes in estimated warranty expense for the portion of the aggregate installed base that is under warranty.
-Estimated warranty expense is based on a variety of inputs, including historical instrument performance in the customers' environment, historical and estimated costs incurred in servicing instruments and projected instrument reliability.
+Estimated warranty expense is based on a variety of inputs, including historical instrument performance in the customers' environments, historical and estimated costs incurred in servicing instruments and projected instrument reliability.
 Should actual service rates or costs differ from our estimates, revisions to the estimated warranty liability would be required.
 The liability for warranties is included in accrued liabilities in the accompanying consolidated balance sheets.
-The amount of warranty reserve during the years ended December 31, 2020 and 2019, was not material.
+The amount of warranty reserve during the years ended December 31, 2021 and 2020, was not material.

-(g) Income Taxes - See Note 14
+(g) Income Taxes - Refer to Note 14